gregor-uusvali/refining-rust-module/Message Queues and Kafka/Introduction.md

 This can be a tricky problem to solve as applications may not want to maintain an API that updates so frequently.
 Getting data from an API can also be a large use of resources as the database needs to be maintained and the application will need to handle high traffic.

+Database polling is an inefficient solution for real time updates.
+For software that needs to update its information in real time, it would be difficult to use a database.

 An alternative way for multiple services to communicate is by using message queues.

 ## What is a Message Queue?